sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    > **Note**: Once the synchronization cycle starts, it can take 15 minutes for Microsoft Entra ID objects to appear in the Microsoft Entra ID portal.

 ### Task 6: Verify changes in Microsoft Entra ID

+In this task, you will verify the sync between On-premises and Entra ID

 1. On **SEA-ADM1**, switch to the Microsoft Edge window displaying the Azure portal and go back to the **Microsoft Entra ID** page.